 An Affordable List of Zero Waste Products

 I’m trying to get back into a zero waste zone at the moment, given the last year made it incredibly difficult to keep up with a zero waste lifestyle.
-I returned to a lot of bad habits, so first things first, I needed to find some affordable zero waste items to swap out some of my go-to’s.
+I returned to a lot of bad habits, so first things first, I needed to find some affordable zero waste products to swap out some of my go-to’s.

 From £11.50, this clothing detergent is great.
 You can choose ones that are scented or stick with the signature.
-You can also get specific detergents for sportswear, silks and cashmere etc. The bottles are reusable and you can send them back to refill them.
+You can also get specific detergents for sportswear, silks, and cashmere etc. The bottles are reusable and you can send them back to refill them.

 A quick and easy swap you can make in your online groceries order is instead of replacing your plastic toothbrush with another plastic toothbrush, buy a bamboo one instead!
 Colgate has come out with a bamboo charcoal brush for only £4.
 The bristles are soft, it’s good for the planet and good for your teeth.
 Win-win-win.

-Swap out your old roll-on or spray-deodorant that are killing the planet with an Earth Conscious variety.
+Swap out your old roll-on or spray deodorant that are killing the planet with an Earth Conscious variety.
 Get one that’s scented to your preference or entirely unscented and be clean and eco-friendly wherever you go.

 Replace an expensive non-recyclable product with an UpCircle beauty item.
-From coffee scrubs, face masks to cleansers and eye creams.
+From coffee scrubs, and face masks to cleansers and eye creams.
 Use their refill system to get 20% off each order; save the planet and some money.

 And finally, swap out the bottles of shampoo and conditioner in your bathroom for a shampoo bar from lush.
-You can even combination ones if you’re after shampoo and conditioner in one.
+You can even combine ones if you’re after shampoo and conditioner in one.
 Choose from a selection of scents and purchase a tin to keep them safely tucked away in on the side.
 Easy to travel with, easy to use and they take forever to run down!